gptix/gptix.github.io/coalkills.md

 **What other damages does coal inflict?**

 I have not investigated health costs of mining and transporting coal, nor health costs related to coal ash and material released into waters.
-I suspect these costs are subsstantial, and strengthen argument for removing coal power plant.
+I suspect these costs are substantial, and strengthen argument for removing coal power plant.

-**How do other replacments measure up?**
+**How do other replacements measure up?**

 Natural gas plants are a common replacement for coal plants.
-Natual gas plants produce very little carbon dioxide or pollutants.
+Natural gas plants produce very little carbon dioxide or pollutants.
 However, substantial methane is released during production and transport.
 Methane is a greenhouse gas, so use of natural gas to generate electrical power involves release of greenhouse gas into the atmosphere.

 ---
 ## Further Resources